guardian/dotcom-rendering/docs/contributing/detailed-setup-guide.md

 ## Production

 -   `make build` creates production-ready bundles.
 -   `make start` starts the production server.
 -   `make stop` stops the production server.

+You may need to run these with `sudo`

+Production environment uses `pm2`.
+More scripts can be found in the `makefile` [scripts](https://github.com/guardian/dotcom-rendering/blob/e2c020f7e0ed24751ea729eec93f1271d37e3b50/makefile#L31)

+The production port default is 9000 for deployment, but to run locally alongside frontend, you will need to manually override in `scripts/frontend/config.js`.
+To hit the server, add `rendering.endpoint = "http://localhost:${port}/Article"` with the overide port number to `frontend.conf` and run frontend locally.